-It’s important to know gluten is a common protein found naturally in a variety of grains including wheat, rye, spelt, barley, oats, and triticale, which is a cross between wheat and rye.
+Gluten is a common food ingredient.
+This protein is found naturally in a variety of grains including wheat, rye, spelt, barley, oats, and triticale, which is a cross between wheat and rye.

 Gluten Can Trigger A Wide Range of Symptoms